How to Build A Headboard Bench Video

 Keep a sanding sponge handy to sand every cut as you complete it.

-Step 2 Make the front apron
+Make the front apron.

 I cut a small board to place in the center to help support the plank seat.
 I installed it by drilling pocket holes.
 For more details, see the headboard bench video in this post.

-Step 6 Cut seat slats
+Cut seat slats.

-Step 7 Attach seat slats with nail gun
+Attach seat slats with a nail gun.

-Step 8 Sand edges smooth
+Sand edges smooth.

-Step 9 Stain or Paint your new headboard bench
+Stain or paint your new headboard bench.

 Wow!
 It’s done!
-I stained 2 days after I built it, and it was much cooler—about 54—but it dried really nice!
+I stained 2 days after I built it, and it was much cooler—about 54—but it dried really nicely!
 I’m writing this post on the night that I stained it.
 If I don’t write up a tutorial right away, I seriously struggle to remember the details.

 A month later….